Computing Expressions in Blosc2

 expr += 2 # expressions can be modified

-output = expr.eval(cparams=cparams) # evaluate! (output is compressed too)
+output = expr.compute(cparams=cparams) # compute! (output is compressed too)

 Compressed arrays ( a1, b1, c1) are created from existing numpy arrays ( a, b, c) using Blosc2, then mathematical operations are performed on these compressed arrays using general algebraic expressions.
-The evaluation of these expressions is lazy, in that they are not evaluated immediately, but are meant to be evaluated later.
-Finally, the resulting expression is actually evaluated (via .eval()
+The computation of these expressions is lazy, in that they are not evaluated immediately, but are meant to be evaluated later.
+Finally, the resulting expression is actually computed (via .compute()

 ) and the desired output (compressed as well) is obtained.